timothygu1/bit-serial-CPU/docs/info.md

 - Wrote the test plan, identifying test cases for all instruction types and edge cases

 #### Code Development
-- Designed and implemented the bit-serial ALU and register file.
-This includes R vs I-type operand multiplexing, regfile addressing, and core arithmetic/logic ALU operations.
+- Designed and implemented the bit-serial ALU and register file and core features required for integration of these modules.
+This includes R vs I-type operand multiplexing, regfile addressing, and serial arithmetic/logic operations.
 - Developed timing/sequencing logic for shifting the final result into the accumulator

 #### Testbench & Simulation